19317362/cpp-bootstrap/README.md

 It will copy _cpp-boostrap_ executable to BIN_DIRECTORY.
 Make sure BIN_DIRECTORY is in your PATH variable.

-Additionally, script will create .cpp-bootstrap directory in your HOME and will fill it with unnecessary template files.
+Additionally, script will create .cpp-bootstrap directory in your HOME and will fill it with necessary template files.

 ## Usage
 ```